How to Backup Router Configuration to TFTP Server

 What is router configuration?

-You already know what a router is and how it works for your system.
-Thus, router configuration refers to the software configuration of the router which enables it to provide a specific function and operate within the computer system.
-You can prepare a backup using other routers, servers and safely secure the copy in your PC.
-In this article, we will only be discussing how to backup router configuration to TFTP server.
+You as of now know what a switch is and how it works for your system.
+In this way, router setup refers to the software setup of the router which empowers it to supply a specific function and operate inside the computer system.

 What is TFTP?